Andrew Smith (rugby union, born 2000): National team

 Smith played for the Ireland under-20 national rugby union team in 2020.

 He has played for the Ireland national rugby sevens team as a forward since 2021.
 He competed for Ireland at the 2022 Rugby World Cup Sevens in Cape Town.
+He was selected as the Irish Men's 7s Player of the Year for the 2023 season.

+He competed for Ireland at the 2024 Summer Olympics in Paris.
+He was replaced before his sides final game of the men’s tournament after sustaining an injury.